Asamartino/Rust/Rustlings and Summary of The Rust Programming Language/Chapter 06 Enums and Pattern Matching/README.md

     }
     ```
 - can match multiple patterns using | (= or)
-- `..` allow you to match to an inclusive range of values or chars
+- `..` allow you to match an inclusive range of values or chars
     ```rust
      let x = 5;